Judith Plaskow: Early life

-Judith Plaskow was born in Brooklyn, New York on March 14, 1947.
-Her parents were Vivian Cohen Plaskow, a remedial reading teacher, and Jerome Plaskow, a Certified Public Accountant.
+Judith Plaskow was born in Brooklyn, New York, on March 14, 1947.
+Her parents were Vivian Cohen Plaskow, a remedial reading teacher, and Jerome Plaskow, a certified public accountant.
 Her younger sister, Harriet, was born in 1950.
-The Plaskows moved to West Hempstead, Long Island and Plaskow attended public school there.
+The Plaskows moved to West Hempstead, Long Island, and Plaskow attended public school there.
 She described her neighborhood as diverse in religions, but not in races.
 As soon as she was able to start going into New York City with her friends, she began to resent her town and was increasingly focused on the city.

-Growing up, Plaskow was a part of a classical reform congregation and completed twelve years of Hebrew school.
-Her early religious education was universalist and stressed how God calls Jewish people to be the "light unto the nations," which motivated her view that ethics and activism are crucial to Jewish practice.
+Growing up, Plaskow was a part of a classical Reform congregation and completed twelve years of Hebrew school.
+Her early religious education was universalist, stressing that God calls the Jewish people to be the "light unto the nations," which edified her view that ethics and activism are crucial to Jewish practice.
 Plaskow thought her congregation was "typical in its treatment of women as second-class citizens."
-Her rabbi was opposed to allowing women to be ordained and disagreed with both bar and bat mitzvahs, wanting children to continue Hebrew school until confirmation in the ninth grade.
-He was convinced by parents to hold bar mitzvah ceremonies but insisted on the girls (including Plaskow) having a Hebrew recognition ceremony as a group.
-Plaskow reports that she always felt that there was something wrong with all these inconsistencies, but was too young to deconstruct what she saw.
+Her rabbi was opposed to allowing women to be ordained and disagreed with both bar and bat mitzvahs, wanting children to continue Hebrew school until "confirmation" in the ninth grade.
+The rabbi's parents convinced him to hold bar mitzvah ceremonies but insisted on the girls (including Plaskow) having a Hebrew recognition ceremony as a group.
+Plaskow reports that she always felt that there was something wrong with all the inconsistencies, but was too young to deconstruct what she saw.